serverless-nextjs/serverless-next.js/README.md

 # serverless.yml

 myNextApplication:
-  component: "@sls-next/serverless-component@{version_here}" # it is recommended you pin the latest stable version of serverless-next.js
+  # it is recommended you pin the latest stable version of serverless-next.js
-  # replace {version_here} with the one from package.json
+  # replace {version_here} with a stable npm version available
+  component: "@sls-next/serverless-component@{version_here}"
 ```

 Set your AWS credentials as environment variables: